PabloThePilot/PabloThePilot.Github.IO/README.md

 # Things I will ask you for and / or that will help you along the way.

+Do I get to do the radio?
+How can I sound more like a pilot?

+Both of these are great questions and the answers can be found in this document. <a href="https://docs.google.com/document/d/1B8wAlnHYWKdjdx8vCWJ7MTBmKRUhHHNZ0_3BROCrdCg/edit?usp=drivesdk" target="_blank">SMF Radio Procedures Guide</a> .
+A simple way to memorize the ICAO "Eye-cow-ooh" Phoenetic Alphabet is to hold that sheet in one hand and read a few sentences every day spelling out all the words using the IPA.
+You could even start with this sentence right here.
+Yankee, Oscar, Uniform - Charlie, Oscar, Uniform, Lima, Delta....
+At first you'll find yourself looking back and forth for every letter.
+By day three you'll find you are rarely looking back to the sheet.

 The FAA likes to offer awesome aviation things for free.
 One of those things is the "Wings" Program.
 You will need to set up another account here.
 <a href="https://www.faasafety.gov/" target="_blank">Wings program</a> : https://www.faasafety.gov/